woordwaark/Spotlight-pipeline/README.md

 1. Correcting glaring OCR errors such as wrong and/or strange characters.
 2. We are only interested in sentences that are written in Gronings.
 So (large amounts of) text that is not written in Gronings, and data like a title page, a table of contents or a colophon are removed.

+For an extensive manual (in Dutch) see `manual.pdf` in the folder `addMetaData_CheckText`.

+## 5. Extra check of metadata and texts

-N.B.: in the course of the digitization project, an extra check appeared to be necessary in which the metadata and the text were checked again.
-We put an app online that was in fact a copy of the app used for 3. and 4.
+In the course of the digitization project, an extra check appeared to be necessary in which the metadata and the text were checked again.
+We put an app online that is in fact a copy of the app used for 3. and 4.
 This app can be found in the folder `addMetaData_CheckText_Extra`.
 For an extensive manual (in Dutch) see `manual.pdf` in the same folder.

-## 5. Adding lemma’s and part-of-speech-tags
+## 6. Adding lemma’s and part-of-speech-tags

 ### Lemmatization